emmadebarros/JS-Final-Project/README.md

 ## Usage

 **Temporary** : go to https://cors-anywhere.herokuapp.com and click on the button to get temporary access to the server.
-Then, go to the GitHub page and follow the instructions below ⬇️
+Then, go to the GitHub page available for my project and follow the instructions below ⬇️

 GitHub page available: https://emmadebarros.github.io/JS-Final-Project/ 🔗